- PCP deals aren't great value compared with rivals

 However, as a vast majority of new car buyers now use finance, with PCP being the most commonly chosen option, it’s monthly payments that are more important.

 Fuel economy, meanwhile, is also a little higher than some competitors.
-The 1.0-litre model returns official economy figures of 52.3-54.3mpg, a couple of mpg short of the SEAT Arona, for instance.
+The 1.0-litre model returns official economy a couple of mpg short of the SEAT Arona, for instance.
+This six-speed manual transmission is slick and accurate enough, although the ratios could be closer together, especially given the need to keep the engine in its optimum power band.
+Claimed average fuel economy is 54.3mpg, although you’re more likely to see around 40mpg in the real world.

 All in all, the Kona isn’t likely to be as affordable to run as you might hope – especially if you go for a top-spec model or 1.6-litre petrol.
 Choose an S or SE trim 1.0-litre petrol for the lowest overall costs.